8 Best Juicer Blender Combos in 2024 – Reviews & Top Picks

 5. NutriBullet Juicer Blender Combo

 The ZNBF30500Z is fairly durable but surprisingly loud and doesn’t produce a very smooth blend.
-We also found that it was too powerful for some juicing applications, with no lower speed options.
-NutriBullet offers a basic one-year warranty.
+We also found it too powerful for some juicing applications, with no lower speed options.
+NutriBullet has a basic 1-year warranty.

 6. Breville Dual-Purpose Juicer & Blender